Clarksville, Arkansas: How to Visit the Gateway to the Ozarks (2026)

 Located only an hour from Fort Smith on the Oklahoma border, the little town of Clarksville, Arkansas makes a great stop to break up your road trip as you head east to Little Rock or Memphis.
-Close to mountain hikes, waterfall adventures, and city-life, Clarksville, Arkansas is a perfect location for your next Ozark Mountain adventure trip.
+Close to mountain hikes, waterfall adventures, and city-life, Clarksville AR is a perfect location for your next Ozark Mountain adventure trip.

 Although Clarksville isn’t in the mountains itself, it’s right at the base of the Ozarks.
-It’s been called the “southern gateway to the Ozarks” and, only a few miles north of the Arkansas River, it’s a great place to explore Arkansas waterways and mountain beauty.
+Called the “southern gateway to the Ozarks” and only a few miles north of the Arkansas River, it’s a great place to explore Arkansas waterways and mountain beauty.
+Check out this detailed list of things to do in Clarksville, Arkansas.
+It’s worth the drive!

-After exploring Clarksville, make sure you head north to explore the four best hidden waterfall adventures in Clarksville, AR.
+~~~>After exploring Clarksville, make sure you head north into the Ozark Mountains to explore the four best hidden waterfall adventures in Clarksville, AR.
 All the details and a waterfall itinerary on this post.

 Where is Clarksville, Arkansas?